RubyLichtenstein/RxTest/README.md

-RxTest is a Kotlin library for testing RxJava inspired by scala test.
+RxTest is a Kotlin library for testing RxJava.

 #### Main features
 * **Clear tests.**